bradens/mintlify-starter/.github/docs/regenerate-docs-workflow.md

 ## What the Workflow Does

 1. **Fetches Latest Schema**: Downloads the latest `supergraph.graphql` from your Apollo `defined-graph@production`
-2. **Generates Documentation**: Runs the `generate-graphql-docs.js` script to create:
+2. **Generates Documentation and Filtered Schema**: Runs the `generate-graphql-docs.js` script to create:
    - Query documentation pages
    - Mutation documentation pages
    - Subscription documentation pages
    - Type documentation pages
+   - A public-facing schema (`supergraph-filtered.graphql`) with hidden types/fields removed
 3. **Updates Navigation**: Automatically updates `docs.json` with the new navigation structure
 4. **Commits Changes**: If there are any changes, commits and pushes them with a descriptive message